 Ed's sister Sarah, with a few years of teaching already under her belt, went back to school to improve her skills.
 She attended Carleton college for a year and completed the teacher's course at Winona State Normal School.

 Around 1882, when he was 20, he and a partner, George Tanner, bought H.N.
 Geering's meat market and set up shop on Fourth Street in Cannon Falls as Tanner & Dibble.
 George Tanner was a son of William P. Tanner, Vice President of the First National Bank, of which Dick's uncle Alonzo and the brewer Ferdinand Kowitz were founding stockholders.
 William P. and his older son William came from New York; George was born in Minnesota.
-The market was probably in one of the wood-frame shop buildings on the west side of Fourth Street between Scofield Drugs and the "Estergreen block".
+The market was in one of the wood-frame shop buildings on the west side of Fourth Street between Scofield Drugs and the "Estergreen block".
+(It may even have been the white, 2-story storefront four buildings from the right in the photo "West side 4th.
+St. looking south from Mill St. before 1878" in "War and the Great White North"; at least, in 1886 it occupied the fourth lot south of the corner of Mill and 4th, as shown on a plat map of downtown Cannon Falls published in the Minnesota Farmer in August of that year.)
 A few years earlier George's brother William had gone into business with Foster B. Seager; their first venture was also a meat market, known as "Tanner & Seager".
 But this business had closed not long after its founding and those partners moved on to establish the Tanner & Seager Nursery and Tanner & Seager Ice.
 When Geering sold out to Dick and George and moved to St. Paul, Tanner & Dibble became the only game in town when it came to meat, at least for a while.
 Dick may also have been running his late father's livery stable; we are told that the "J. Dibble Livery" was buying advertising in the Beacon around this time.

-Tanner & Dibble Meats may have been just a couple doors up from the Kowitz saloon.
+Tanner & Dibble Meats was just a few doors up from the Kowitz saloon.

 On May 5, 1882 the saloon's proprietor, widower Ferdinand Kowitz, Sr., got married again in Red Wing.
 His bride was 20-year-old Katrina Trenter/Trentor, known as Kate.
 The Trenters were a German family from the city of Darmstadt in the state of Hesse, just about ten miles south of Frankfurt.
 They settled in Sand Creek Township in Scott County, about 30 miles northeast of Cannon Falls, before 1855.
 Kate was born there in around 1862.
 Kate's parents were John Trenter (born about 1821) and Anna Maria Holmann (born around 1832).
 Kate had several brothers and sisters; by 1880 her mother had died and Kate was running the household for her father.